maxwofford/dotfiles/README.md

 ### watermelon

 A synology NAS currently configured with 8TB of RAID storage (~16TB of drives)-- it can hold a lot.

+### fern

+A 2012 mac mini bought for Hack Club that used to run our mail label ordering system.
+It's now running home assistant for the office.